Coffee in world cultures: Korea

+Taiwan

 Southeast Asia

 Kopitiam is a traditional Southeast Asian coffeehouse, and is most popular in Singapore and Malaysia.
 All generations hang out at kopitiams, while drinking strong green tea and coffee with milk in their traditional forms.
 While these exist in almost every neighborhood, more modern versions of coffee are spreading across major cities and coffee centers.

 While urban areas have adopted the trend of nano- and micro-roasters, coffee growing cities (e.g. Bangkok and Jakarta) have created their own speciality blends that are sold in local speciality coffee shops.
 Indonesia in particular is one of the world's leading producers of coffee, and one of the product's leading exporters.